TRENT-13/Service-Desk-Assistant-LangGraph/README.md

 - **LangChain** for the comprehensive AI framework
 - **FAISS** for efficient vector similarity search
-- **HuggingFace** for transformer models and embeddings
+- **HuggingFace** for transformer models and embeddings one with file t. is for final result. second one is for testing